mosabelagha/Team-Scheduler/README.md

 * Make variables more dynamic (number of players per slot, level names, number of levels, etc.)
 * Make build.gradle better
 * [Low Priority] Have this all be self contained (no excel/source file)

+##If you have any suggestions, please let me know!